kamilogluipek/dsa210project/README.md

 ## 4. Visualization

+I created a histogram to show the overall distribution of screen time and a boxplot to see how median screen time differ between good and bad weather conditions.
 I used Bar Chart to compare the average Instagram screen time on good vs. bad weather days.
 I might include additional visualizations such as time series plots or scatterplots for better illustrations.